shvechikov/lisp.py/README.md

     $ make test

-The only requirement is Python 3.5 or greater.
+The only requirement is Python 3.5 or higher.

 [1]: http://www.paulgraham.com/rootsoflisp.html
 [2]: http://pytest.org/